PolkachuIntern/treasury_proposals/polkachu_2022q1_maintenance.md

 | Database Droplet | $20/month |
 | Digital Ocean Space (spanshots) |  $17.42 in Jan, $322.68 in Feb and 150.55 in Mar   |

-Below is the Q1 2022 budget:
+Below is the full Q1 2022 budget:
 | Cost Item          | Cost      |
 | ------------        | --------------|
 | Labor, total    | $4800 |